That was just fun to say.

 I was to choose what I wanted to focus on for my 4-H experience.
-Some chose sewing a mini skirt or a cool top, others chose tending to their farm animals and showing them at the fair; I chose cooking/baking.
+Some chose sewing a mini skirt or a cool top, others chose to tend to their farm animals and show them at the fair; I chose cooking/baking.

 I learned very young that cooking was a skill I wanted; my grandma and mom were some of the best cooks but I didn’t truly appreciate their cooking and baking skills until I started going to friend’s houses for dinner.
 After the first time I had Hamburger Helper at a girlfriends house, I knew I was really, REALLY lucky.
 I also knew I never EVER wanted to make Hamburger Helper in my life.*

 *I made Hamburger Helper every week during the newlywed “lean years”.

 But let’s be honest, when you are 11-12 years old, you don’t appreciate things like homemade mashed potatoes and from scratch cookies because you want things like french fries from McDonald’s and Oreo’s.

 And if it wasn’t for 4-H, I probably wouldn’t have started cooking and baking at age 11-12.
 But since I had to do it for a prize at the fair, there was an incentive.

 MOM!
 I NEED TO LEARN TO LIKE COOK AND BAKE.
 LIKE, TOTALLY RIGHT NOW.

 So in the kitchen of our Mansfield Ohio home, I learned to make food.
 Like, on the stove and in the oven.
 With flour and mixers and everything.
 Like, totally.

 Snickerdoodles was one of the required food items to make and it fit my criteria: easy to make, very little ingredients, and a cookie.
 Pretty much the same requirements that I have set for a recipe today.